VMware vSphere Metro Storage Cluster (vMSC)

 - Storage IO Control is not supported on a vMSC enabled datastore

-- Note that SDRS IO Metric enables Storage IO Control, as such this feature needs to be disabled
+- Note that SDRS IO Metric enables Storage IO Control, as such this feature needs to be deactivated

 The storage requirements are slightly more complex.
 A vSphere Metro Storage Cluster requires what is in effect a single storage subsystem that spans both sites.
 In this design, a given datastore must be accessible—that is, be able to be read and be written to—simultaneously from both sites.
 Further, when problems occur, the vSphere hosts must be able to continue to access datastores from either location transparently and with no impact on ongoing storage operations.